JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 # Add the admin key if not present in the list
 ssh-add ~/.ssh/admin
 ```

-With the SSH key created and active, we need to create a task to copy it to remote servers, and modify our Windows' ssh config file to use the private key when connecting to the remote server.
+With the SSH key created and active, next I need to create a task to copy it to remote servers.
 In `ssh-key-setup.yml`, I added the following task:

 ```
 - name: Copy admin SSH key to target hosts